resistance-protocol/litepaper/README.md

 # Initial Network State

-PF PC multiple eg 5
+PF PC multiple eg 5, PF of 0.10, PC of 0.50

-rising fast early and more slowly later
+groth rate of 20%, reduces 5% each iteration, lands at 1% growth rate, rising fast early and more slowly later

-work the notion of "no slippage" into the litepaper when selling to or buying from the protocol

 DAI
 LUSD